Sandra Wolin: Research

 Wolin's research examines how noncoding RNAs function, how cells recognize and degrade defective RNAs and how failure to degrade these RNAs affects cell function and contributes to human disease.
 Wolin studies the biogenesis, function, and turnover of non-coding RNAs.
 Her laboratory has identified proteins that recognize misfolded and otherwise defective RNAs.
 By studying a bacterial ortholog of one such protein, the ring-shaped Ro60 autoantigen, they discovered that this protein is tethered by noncoding "Y RNA" to a ring-shaped nuclease, forming a double-ringed ribonucleoprotein machine specialized for structured RNA degradation.
 The laboratory is characterizing this new RNA degradation machine, identifying additional roles for Ro60 and Y RNA in both human cells and bacteria, and uncovering other pathways by which defective and damaged RNAs are recognized and degraded.

 Awards and honors

-Wollin is an elected fellow of the American Association for the Advancement of Science and American Academy of Microbiology.
+Wollin is an elected fellow of the American Association for the Advancement of Science, the American Academy of Microbiology, the American Academy of Arts and Sciences, and the National Academy of Sciences.